Kita Ikki: Ideology

 At age 23, Kita published his first book in 1906 after one year of research – a massive 1,000-page political treatise titled The Theory of Japan's National Polity and Pure Socialism (国体論及び純正社会主義).
 In it, he criticized the government ideology of Kokutai and warned that socialism in Japan was in danger of degenerating into a watered down, simplified form of itself because socialists were too keen on compromising.

 Theories of Japanese Politics

 Kita first outlined his philosophy of nationalistic socialism in his book The Theory of Japan's National Polity and Pure Socialism, also known as Kokutairon and Pure Socialism (国体論及び純正社会主義, Kokutairon Oyobi Junsei Shakaishugi), published in 1906, where he criticized Marxism and class conflict-oriented socialism as outdated.
 He instead emphasized an exposition of the evolutionary theory in understanding the basic guidelines of societies and nations.
 In this book Kita explicitly promotes the platonic state of authoritarianism, emphasizing the close relationship between Confucianism and the "from above" concept of national socialism stating that Mencius is the Plato of the East and that Plato's concept of organizing a society is far preferable to Marx's.

+Kita was highly critical of the State Shinto imperial cult.
+He argued that the dominant idea which considered the return of imperial rule under the Meiji Restoration to be a return to an eternal and unchanged Japanese mode of governance was false, and instead described it as the "Meiji Revolution".
+By emphasizing the difference between the different eras of imperial rule, Kita argued that the function of the Emperor should change once again to be one of a representative of the whole people, owning all agricultural land, mountains, forests, stocks, shares, enterprises worth over ¥10 million in capital, properties over ¥1 million in value, and lands over ¥100,000 in value and managing these on behalf of the nation.
+In order to effectively meet the needs of the people, a new legislative chamber directly communicating with the Emperor would replace the House of Peers with universal male suffrage and ability to run for office.
+Kita also called for the ability to criticize the notion of the kokutai, as the Emperor was only one element of Japanese society with the other being the people.
+As such, the people had to right to disobey the Imperial Rescript on Education.